IABTechLab/uid2docs/docs/sharing/sharing-raw.md

 If you want to share raw UID2s with another authorized sharing participant, you must adhere to the responsibilities of authentication, authorization, accounting, and secure transport, as specified in the [Security Requirements for UID2 Sharing](sharing-overview.md#security-requirements-for-uid2-sharing).

-You must make sure all points are rigorously followed, so that the raw UID2s are kept secure at all times, whether in transit or in storage.
+Make sure that all points are rigorously followed, so that the raw UID2s are kept secure at all times, whether in transit or in storage.